junxit/us-congress-bills-112/metadata.md

 - 2012-01-30 — Placed on the Union Calendar, Calendar No. 259.
 - 2012-01-30 — Reported (Amended) by the Committee on Budget.
 H. Rept.
 112-378.
 Filed late, pursuant to previous special order.
 - 2012-01-30 — Reported (Amended) by the Committee on Budget.
 H. Rept.
 112-378.
 Filed late, pursuant to previous special order.
+- 2012-02-01 — Rules Committee Resolution H. Res.
+534 Reported to House.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+The resolution provides for one hour of debate, each, on H.R.
+3578 and H.R.
+3582.
+All points of order against consideration of both H.R.
+3578 and H.R.
+3582 are waived.
+For H.R.
+3578, the resolution makes in order the amendment printed in Part A of the report accompanying this resolution and for H.R.3582, the resolution makes in order the amendments printed in part B of the report accompanying this resolution.
+- 2012-02-02 — Considered under the provisions of rule H. Res.
+534. (consideration: CR H419-426)
+- 2012-02-02 — DEBATE - The House proceeded with one hour of debate on H.R.
+3578.
+- 2012-02-02 — House amendment offered
+- 2012-02-02 — POSTPONING FURTHER PROCEEDINGS - At the conclusion of debate on H.R.
+3578, the Chair announced that it understood that the Part A amendment made in order by the provisions of H.Res.
+534 would not be offered and pursuant to the provisions of H. Res.
+534, the previous question was ordered and pursuant to clause 1(c) of rule XIX, further proceedings on the bill would be postponed.
+- 2012-02-02 — Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+The resolution provides for one hour of debate, each, on H.R.
+3578 and H.R.
+3582.
+All points of order against consideration of both H.R.
+3578 and H.R.
+3582 are waived.
+For H.R.
+3578, the resolution makes in order the amendment printed in Part A of the report accompanying this resolution and for H.R.3582, the resolution makes in order the amendments printed in part B of the report accompanying this resolution.
+- 2012-02-03 — Considered as unfinished business. (consideration: CR H456-459)
+- 2012-02-03 — DEBATE - The House proceeded with 10 minutes of debate on the Tierney motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add a new provision entitled "Maintaining Current Funding Levels in Real (Inflation-Adjusted) Terms for: Pell Grants and Education Programs for Students; Health and All Discretionary Spending that Provide Benefits for Seniors; Job, Health, and all Discretionary Spending that Provide Benefits for Veterans; and Health Research, Including NIH and Research to Cure Cancer."
+- 2012-02-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-03 — Mr. Tierney moved to recommit with instructions to The Budget. (consideration: CR H456-458; text: CR H456)
+- 2012-02-03 — On motion to recommit with instructions Failed by the Yeas and Nays: 177 - 238 (Roll no. 31).
+- 2012-02-03 — On passage Passed by the Yeas and Nays: 235 - 177 (Roll no. 32). (text: CR 2/02/2012 H419-420)
+- 2012-02-03 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 235 - 177 (Roll no. 32).(text: CR 2/02/2012 H419-420)
+- 2012-02-03 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H457)